 Experiencing a workplace injury due to stress can be serious.
 Consulting a personal injury lawyer or catastrophic injury attorney in Houston, TX can help you navigate the legal and financial implications.

-A personal injury attorney in Houston, TX is a great example for they can offer guidance and support for dealing with the aftermath of a workplace injury.
+A personal injury lawyer in Houston, TX is a great example for they can offer guidance and support for dealing with the aftermath of a workplace injury.

 To conclude, workplace stress is a serious issue that can have a lasting impact on our health and well-being.
 The toll of stress can be significant.
 It can manifest itself in physical injuries such as repetitive strain injuries and back pain.
 It can also affect mental health, for example, anxiety and depression.